So how do you go about getting these reviews? Here are 4 simple ways:

 - Loyal Customers: The first reviews are always the hardest to get, so why not start with the customers who frequent your business.
 Go out of your way to contact your top 10-15 customers and encourage them to leave a Google Places review.
 Many times just letting them know that you would appreciate their review is enough to get them to pop on and write something up.

 - Call-To-Actions (CTA): Give people a little kick in the butt to get on and leave a review.
-Start incorporating simple call to actions into your digital marketing strategy to encourage your customers to voice their review.
+Start incorporating simple calls-to-actions into your digital marketing strategy to encourage your customers to voice their review.

 - Website: Place a call to action on your website to let visitors know you’d love their reviews.
 When first starting off, I would recommend placing the CTA in a more prominent spot such as a right column ad space.
 Once you’ve collected a handful of reviews, you could then move it to the contact us page or use text in the footer.

 - Table Cards: If you’re a business with a physical location, make a point to communicate to customers while they are in your business.
-Design a fun, creative table top cards or tents encouraging customers to leave a review on their smartphone (via QR code or link).
+Design fun, creative tabletop cards or tents encouraging customers to leave a review on their smartphone (via QR code or link).
 You would be surprised how many customers will pop on to review while at your business.

 - QR Codes: For all of you who think QR codes are pointless, think again.
 QR codes work perfectly to link customers directly to your Google Places page to leave reviews.
 Take some time to review your business and find creative places to place the QR codes and CTA’s.
 This could be in your menu, on your receipts, printed on your packaging, on the exit door or even in crazier places like inside of bathroom stalls. (most people are on their phone in bathrooms anyways, let’s be honest)